bitcoin-api/bitcoin-api/README.md

 **EnviroWithdraw** - an option that allows you to contribute Bitcoin to our environment🌲🌳🌎!
-This donation is added to your withdraw fee.
+This contribution is added to your withdraw fee.

 ---